ursa-mikail/crypto_frails_and_fails/GCM/readme.md

 ```
 So the 96-bit IV acts as a prefix, and the 32-bit counter is the suffix.

+The 96-bit IV in AES-GCM can represent a session, message, or record ID, depending on how you're structuring your data.
+Its role is to guarantee uniqueness and ensure security of the encryption and authentication process.

+⚠️ Security Reminder
+IV reuse in AES-GCM with the same key is catastrophic.
+So:
+- Think of the IV as your anti-replay and anti-reuse token.
+- If your “session” means a unique message or record, it’s a good abstraction.
+- The counter mechanism ensures non-repeating ciphertext blocks, preventing patterns that could otherwise mimic ECB-mode weaknesses.

 🧠 The 64 GB Limit
 Where the 2³² comes from:
 - You're allowed to increment that 32-bit counter up to 2³² - 1.